IO and Hybrid Life Cycle Assessment

 Price and conditions:

-3000 EUR – for professionals (consultancy, industry, private)
+3000 EUR – for professionals (consultancy, government bodies, industry, NGO’s, and private)

 1500 EUR – for university personnel (postdocs, professors)

 Second registration from the same institution offered at 50% discount, if enrolling at the same time (enquire before you register).
 Does not include travel, accommodation and meals.
 A map will be sent once course is confirmed to guide you as you look for accommodation.